beshoygerges/AirbnbPropertyBooking/README.md

 You can use either Postman or Swagger to interact with the API endpoints, make requests, and test the functionality of the application.

-To use the API endpoints, you'll need UUIDs for users, properties, and payment methods.
-Here are some example UUIDs:

 ## Accessing H2 Database Console

 The Property Booking System uses an H2 in-memory database for storing data.
 You can access the H2 database console to view the full data.